slutzo/saucepan/README.md

 will produce two UCEs, one with the game name "1979 - Star Fire" and one with a game name "1979 - Fire One".
 (Note that there is a space after the dash in the prefix above.)
 To clear the prefix, simply insert a line that is "#:" by itself.

+The "--keep-existing" flag will pass the "--keep-existing" flag on to saucepan whenever it runs it.
+This is convenient when you've added a couple of files to a manifest, and you only want to build those without rebuilding all of the UCEs that already exist.

 ### Automatic Manifest Building